 All individuals are expected to review this document to assess their ability to meet these standards.
-Students with disabilities that could negatively impact their capacity to meet these standards should notify their University so that appropriate accommodations may be arranged.
-Where a student has a disability, the University will assess the needs of that student and whether those needs can be met short of undue hardship, including any cost and issues of patient care and safety.
+Students with disabilities that could negatively impact their capacity to meet these standards should notify Lakehead or Laurentian University, and NOSM, so that appropriate accommodations may be arranged.
+Where a student has a disability, the Lakehead or

+Laurentian University, and NOSM, will assess the needs of that student and whether those needs can be met short of undue hardship, including any cost and issues of patient care and safety.